A new Gaia census of OB associations within 1 kpc: Galactic structure

 The Split is an inter-arm feature, originally identified in \citet{Lallement2019} as a spur longer than 2 kpc spanning from the Local to the Carina-Sagittarius spiral arm, standing out in their 3D dust map.
 In their study, they reported an overdensity of molecular clouds along the Split, but failed to notice a correlation with H{\sc ii} regions, masers and O-type stars.
 As such, our census of OB associations represents an opportunity to analyse again the connection between this spur and young stellar populations, especially as more recent papers identified Sco-Cen as part of the Split \citep[e.g.,][]{MiretRoig2022}.

-We have also displayed the approximate location of the Split on top of our OB associations in the X-Y plane in Fig. \ref{Map_Superclouds}.
-On top of Sco-Cen, we see that Aql OB2 and Sct OB4, identified for the first time in this work (to the best of our knowledge), can serve as tracers of the Split as well.
+We have also displayed the location of the Split on top of our OB associations in the X-Y plane in Fig. \ref{Map_Superclouds}.
+Compared with historical censuses of OB associations \citep{Wright2020}, we have identified for the first time in this work (to the best of our knowledge) OB associations on the first quadrant that could serve as potential tracers of the Split further than Sco-Cen, such as Aql OB2, Cyg OB10a, Sge OB1 and, to a lesser extent, Sge OB2.
 This was hinted in \citet{Swiggum2022}, where the Split was described as being formed from the Sco-Cen, Aquila and Serpens star-forming clouds.

-However, Fig. \ref{YZ_Superclouds} shows that Aql OB2 is actually located too far from the Galactic Plane to be connected to the Split, contrary to Sge OB1, whereas Sgr OB2a, Sct OB4 and Sge OB2 are situated at the edges.
+However, Fig. \ref{YZ_Superclouds} shows that Aql OB2 is actually located too far from the Galactic Plane to be connected to the Split, contrary to Sge OB1, Cyg OB10a and Sge OB2.
+But again, our lack of accurate age estimations alongside precise 3D kinematics for these new OB associations prevent us from confirming this connection, warranting a future full kinematic investigation.